axtk/react-keenstore/README.md

 ## Usage example

+This package exports the `Store` class and the `useStore()` React hook.
+They are sufficient to setup shared state without bulky boilerplate.

 The example below makes use of React Context (in a pretty typical way) to share a chunk of data across components.
-Wrapping the data into an instance of the `Store` class allows to make its updates occurring in one component (`<PlusButton/>`) immediately visible to other components subscribed to the store (`<Display/>`).
-With a store in the Context, there's **no need to devise additional [Context value setters](https://react.dev/reference/react/useContext#updating-an-object-via-context)**.
+Wrapping the data into an instance of the `Store` class allows to make its updates occurring in one component (`<PlusButton/>`) immediately visible to other components subscribed to the store via the `useStore()` hook (`<Display/>`).

+With a store in the Context, there's **no need to devise additional [Context value setters](https://react.dev/reference/react/useContext#updating-an-object-via-context)** usually required to update a Context value without stores.

 ```jsx
 import { createContext, useContext } from 'react';